Seagate/cortx-s3server/docs/CORTX-S3 Server Quick Start Guide.md

     2. To view the `PID` of the active S3 service, run the command: `$ pgrep s3`
     3. To view the `PID` of the active Motr service, run the command: `$ pgrep m0`
 5. Follow these steps to install the AWS client and plugin:
-    1. To install the AWS client, use: `$ pip install awscli`
+    1. To install the AWS client, use: `$ pip3 install awscli`
-    2. To install the AWS plugin, use: `$ pip install awscli-plugin-endpoint`
+    2. To install the AWS plugin, use: `$ pip3 install awscli-plugin-endpoint`
     3. Generate the AWS Access Key ID and Secret Key:
          1. To check for help messages, use: `$ s3iamcli -h`
          2. To create a new User, run: `$ s3iamcli CreateAccount -n <Account Name> -e <Email Id>`